 • Once the briouate are baked and golden, immediately transfer them to the simmering honey and soak the pastries for 2 to 3 minutes (flip the briouate if necessary).

-• Remove to a flat dish to cool before serving.
+• Move to a flat dish to cool before serving.
 Decorate with ground nuts and/or chopped dried fruits.

-• If you wish to make this recipe vegan (dairy free) use coconut oil instead of butter, use the same quantities.
+• If you wish to make this recipe vegan (dairy free) use the same quantities of coconut oil instead of butter.

 • You should be able to close the pastry with the melted butter brushed on the filo pastry, however if you struggle to do so, use an egg yolk.